Koldar/crashc/wiki/03_MeetThePowerhouse.md

 The code below is perfectly equivalent to the one in the first example. **Such compactness!
 Much Wow!**
 But how does it achieve it?
-Code inside a ´WHEN´ defines **an hypotetic use case while its body represents what happens when such use case to test happens**.
+Code inside a `WHEN` defines **an hypotetic use case while its body represents what happens when such use case to test happens**.
-CrashC (behind the hood) tries to test all the hypotetic use case you provide with ´WHEN´, one per time.
-Code inside ´TESTCASE´ is always executed so you can put code in the ´TESCASE´ to setup and teardown resources (see ´l´ variable).
+CrashC (behind the hood) tries to test all the hypotetic use case you provide with `WHEN`, one per time.
+Code inside `TESTCASE` is always executed so you can put code in the `TESCASE` to setup and teardown resources (see `l` variable).

-So, the first 2 ´WHEN´ of ´TESTCASE´ represents 2 different and **separate** use cases:
+So, the first 2 `WHEN` of `TESTCASE` represents 2 different and **separate** use cases:

 - WHEN we're adding on tail;
 - WHEN we're adding on head;

-If there are nested ´WHEN´, they represent combinations of scenarios.
-For example the last ´WHEN´ contains 3 different use cases:
+If there are nested `WHEN`, they represent combinations of scenarios.
+For example the last `WHEN` contains 3 different use cases:

 - WHEN there is a lists of 3 items AND we're checking presence do;
 - WHEN there is a lists of 3 items AND removing present item do;